wp-plugins/events-made-easy/readme.txt

 = 1.5.38 (2015//) =
 * Bugfix: multibooking fix for mails
+* Bugfix: allow firstname to be required too

 = 1.5.37 (2015/05/08) =
 * Bugfix: cancel url was not correctly shown (and was also not working for bookings with no price)